Student database management system ER diagram are used to show the relationship between table entities and the system’s logical database structure.

 Student Management System Database Design

 The Student Management System Database design is the storage of all the data that may enter and exit the system.
-It organizes the data according to ER Diagram model.
-The developer or proponent decides what data should be saved and how the various data parts should interact.
-Developers will map the data to the database design using the entity-relationship diagram model.
+It also orders the data according to ER Diagram model.
+Moreover, the developers will decide what data should be saved and how the various data parts should interact.

-Additionally, it generates prototypes of the proposed database system’s logical and physical designs.
-Independent of physical factors, the logical model focuses on data requirements and data to be stored.
+Additionally, it creates a guide of the project’s database logical and physical designs.
+Independent of physical factors, the logical model focuses on data needed and data to be stored.

 Table Name: tblStudent